-Functional dentist Dr. Mark Burhenne explains the oral microbiome, the dangers of fluoride, and why diet matters more than brushing.
+In this interview with Dr. Mark Burhenne, we talk about the oral microbiome, the dangers of fluoride, and why diet matters more than brushing.
+Dr. Burhenne also shares toothpaste recommendations and his approach to mouth breathing.

 The topic on everyone’s minds lately is immune health.
 What is the relationship between the mouth and the immune system?